Updated: Jul 24

 by The OT Toolbox

 These look quick and easy to make with pipe cleaners and beads.
+They would be helpful to keep on the desk at school.
+This is a cute, budget-friendly fidget that wouldn't make noise in the classroom.

 by the Craft Train

 These dolls are super cute but also would be comforting to use as a fidget.
 These could definitely be multi-use resources for kids.
+I've been making worry dolls out of pipe cleaners for years, but this would be softer.
+Both could double as a fidget and a tool for anxiety.

 by We Are Teachers

 These fidget sticks are made from craft sticks, washi tape, pipe cleaners, and beads.
-The would easily fit in a pocket or could be stored with school supplies to offer a quiet fidget outlet at the desk.
+They would easily fit in a pocket or could be stored with school supplies to offer a quiet fidget outlet at the desk.

 Related Post: Creative Ways to Use Playdough in Play Therapy